network-lumen/blockchain/docs/modules/pqc.md

 ## End-to-end Tests

-All E2E scripts are PQC-enabled by default.
-Genesis and gentx phases temporarily export `LUMEN_PQC_DISABLE=1`, but the runtime decorator is always active once the node starts (and transactions that pass `--pqc-enable=false` fail with an explicit PQC signature error).
+All CLI and E2E scripts run with PQC enabled by default.
+The only supported way to bypass the decorator is to pass `--pqc-enable=false` on a single transaction, which should then fail on-chain when `policy=REQUIRED`.
+Test harnesses may flip that flag to ensure the failure path is exercised, but there is no global “disable PQC” environment variable for the application.